Tocumen

 Tocumen is a city and corregimiento in Panamá District, Panamá Province, Panama with a population of 74,952 as of 2010.
 Its population as of 1990 was 47,032; its population as of 2000 was 83,187.
 It is the site of the Tocumen International Airport.

 Climate

-According to the Köppen Climate Classification system, Tocumen has a tropical monsoon climate, abbreviated "Am" on climate maps.
+According to the Köppen Climate Classification system, Tocumen has a tropical savanna climate, abbreviated Aw on climate maps.